lindseymiller2567/note-taker-express/README.md

 ![Screenshot](./images_for_README/note_page.png)

 ## Credits
-Frontend provided by UofW Coding Boot Camp
+Frontend provided by UofW Coding Boot Camp <br />
 Backend created by myself

 ## Questions
 Feel free to reach out to me for any questions or comments. <br/>
-Link to my GitHub: [github.com/lindseymiller2567](github.com/lindseymiller2567)
+Link to my GitHub: github.com/lindseymiller2567